AndreaRaffaelli/ICCBD_notes/qos/qos.md

 - Sharing of active path in various forms.
 - RSVP is not a routing protocol, but must be compatible with them (ipv4 and ipv6)

+### RTP: Real-time transport protocol

+Active role for both **sender** and **mixers** that can actively work on the procotol.
+The mediators can add information to the data with timestamps toward SLA monitoring

+The active path become a set of sources for every node in the active path: Shared paths, that can produce more complex graphs, with nodes belonging to more paths.

+**Works form sender to receiver**.
+Uses UDP as transport protocol.

+### RTCP: Real-time transport control protocol

+Global and concise information of flow control at application level.

+- Control messages are sent using the same resources of the traffic provisioning (in band)
+- **RTPC messages travels both directions.**

+Gives information on packets (loss, delay, jitter), on end system (users), application.

+RTCP is for flows management with QoS and only to transport control infromation for the current flow engaged by RTP.

+RTCP is limited in intrusion: 5-10% of RTP.

+## Differentiated services

+Differentiate flows in classes easy to be managed.
+They achieve greater scalability.
+Differentiated services are very domain specific to user community.

+DiffServs do not work for each information flow separately, but they aggregate network level classes of flows.
+The massages of flows are marked at the network layer, not at application level (IntServ).

+Different Service class cloud be:

+- Gold: 70% bandwidth
+- Silver: 20% bandwidth
+- Bronze: 10% bandwidth

+otherwise:

+- Premium, low delay
+- assured, high speed and low packet loss

+Can define SLA based on classification.

+### DiffServ and IntServ together

+Two multicast protocols are difficult to integrate together.
+If two area of the Internet are working with different protocols a layer of conversion is needed.

+If DiffServ can appear more scalable, IntServ can guarantee a better control on QoS.